 9 Bachelorette Party Ideas Beyond the Bar Crawl

-I love a good bar crawl.
-I really do.
-But when my best friend got engaged last year and I started planning her bachelorette party, I realized something: the matching sashes, the penis straws, the stumbling between overpriced cocktail bars on a Saturday night.
-It has been done.
-A lot.
+I love a good bar crawl, genuinely.
+But when my best friend got engaged last year and I started planning her bachelorette party, the matching sashes and the stumbling between overpriced cocktail bars on a Saturday night all felt like a script I'd run a dozen times before.
+It has been done to death.

-She deserved something that actually felt like her.
-And honestly?
-The best bachelorette parties I have been to were the ones that threw out the standard playbook entirely.
+She deserved something that actually felt like her, and the best bachelorette parties I've been to were the ones that threw out the standard playbook entirely.

-So here are nine bachelorette party ideas that go beyond the typical night out.
-Some are low-key.
-Some are elaborate.
-All of them are more memorable than yelling over bass drops at a crowded club.
+So here are nine bachelorette party ideas that go beyond the typical night out, some low-key and some elaborate, all of them more memorable than yelling over bass drops at a crowded club.

 1. The Spa Weekend

-Rent a house with a hot tub.
-Book a mobile spa service.
-Stock the fridge with face masks, champagne, and fancy snacks.
-Spend two days doing absolutely nothing productive.
+Rent a house with a hot tub and book a mobile spa service.
+Stock the fridge with face masks, champagne, and every fancy snack you can carry, then spend two days doing absolutely nothing productive.

-Pro tip: use the "What to Bring" section on your event page to assign items.
-One person handles charcuterie.
-Another brings the face masks.
-Someone else is on playlist duty.
+Use the "What to Bring" section on your event page to assign items so one person handles charcuterie, another brings the face masks, and a third is on playlist duty.
 It keeps things organized without seventeen text threads.

 2. The Cooking Class